ASKurz/recoding-Hayes-2018/Chapter_02.md

   fixef(fit3)[6]*30
 ```

-    ## [1] 4.793519
+    ## [1] 4.792063

-Here's the same deal for a man of the same values, but with one point higher on `negemot`.
+Here's the same deal for a man of the same profile, but with one point higher on `negemot`.

 ``` r
 fixef(fit3)[1] +